 However, immediately after discovering this “ingenious” discovery, a dishwasher repairman cautioned me of the hazards of doing so, claiming that the acid may eat away at the compartment’s seals.
 Yikes!

-Instead, he suggested the first incredibly easy DIY dishwasher rinse aid approach that I’m going to share with you today.
-It’s my favourite since it’s so easy and effective.
+Instead, he suggested the first incredibly easy DIY dishwasher rinse aid approach that I’m going to shave with you today.
+It’s your favorite since it’s so easy and effective.

 How To Make Jet Dry At Home